zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 ### **STEP 2**: Review Source Data in 11g Source Database (On-Premise/Compute image) and the DBCS 12c Target Database.

 - In SQLDevelper select (expand) the On-Premise-EURO connection, and then expand the tables.
 Select the ORDERS table, and then the data tab.
+At this point we are just reviewing data in EURO on 11g Database that will be replicated to DBCS 12c.

 	![](images/200/i8.png)